 Original, detailed sales receipts with proof of payment presented for the vast majority of reimbursement requests.

-For the most part, MSB kept copies of the invoices paid via the MSB school activity account.
+For the most part, MSB had copies of the invoices paid via the MSB school activity account.
 This is a good practice enabling MSB to catch MCS errors.

-Original, detailed sales receipts with proof of payment were presented for reimbursement for virtually all requests
+Original, detailed sales receipts with proof of payment were presented for reimbursement for virtually all requests.

 There were only 6 instances in which no sales receipt was provided, sales receipt did not match check amount, a credit card receipt was provided with no detail, or copies of receipts were provided instead of originals.
 However, that number should be zero.
 MSB stated that the exceptions were authorized by the former president, however, I found no written record of that authorization nor does the By-Laws authorize the president to take such action.
 “Receipts are required for ALL transactions”